githubscientist/be-fsdcwdtb19/readme.md

 - Express.js is a minimal and flexible Node.js web application framework that provides a robust set of features for building web and mobile applications.
 - In Node.js, the built-in HTTP module is used to create a web server.
 However, it requires a lot of boilerplate code to set up routes, handle requests, and manage middleware.
 - Express.js simplifies this process by providing a set of features and utilities that make it easier to build web applications.

+#### What is middleware?

+- Middleware is a function that has access to the request object (req), the response object (res), and the next middleware function in the application’s request-response cycle.
+- Middleware functions can perform the following tasks:
+  - Execute any code.
+  - Make changes to the request and response objects.
+  - End the request-response cycle.
+  - Call the next middleware function in the stack.